 (CMAJ; Vanier Institute)

-9. Canadians in their 20s and 40s are most likely to be in an open marriage, statistics from 2018 show.
+9. Canadians in their 20s and 40s are most likely to be in an open marriage, statistics show.

 (Vanier Institute; CMAJ)

-11. Open relationship statistics from 2019 show that 1 in 4 polyamorous individuals have experienced some type of discrimination.
+11. Open relationship statistics show that 1 in 4 polyamorous individuals have experienced some type of discrimination.

 12. Women in open marriages can experience sexuality changes following a bisexual encounter, according to open relationship facts.